GoogleContainerTools/skaffold/docs/content/en/docs/concepts/_index.md

 Automated image name rewriting strategies are determined based on the default-repo and the original image repository:

-* default-repo does not contain gcr.io
+* default-repo does not begin with gcr.io
   * **strategy**: 		escape & concat & truncate to 256

     ```